AndrewSGould/bettercompletionsmatter/README.md

 #### UHH Matchup Ideas

-Overall goal is to generate a list of 'compatability' for every player.
-Player 1 has a xx% compatability with Player 2, a xx% compatability with Player 3, etc
+~~Overall goal is to generate a list of 'compatability' for every player.~~ ~~Player 1 has a xx% compatability with Player 2, a xx% compatability with Player 3, etc~~

-- If a game is in both collections, add a point
-- After adding points for every matchup, find the highest
+~~- If a game is in both collections, add a point~~ ~~- After adding points for every matchup, find the highest~~

 #### Design Notes

 - TA ID should be primary key for Player table?
 - Write Integration tests that ping TA to ensure scraping is working (run monthly?)
-- Potential table structure:
-  - Player
-  - Game
-  - PlayersGame: fk to Game and Player
-  - Period: fk to Player
 - Diagnostics table that tracks processing time
   - Include 'Last Updated' field
-- Look into filtering Game Collection by genres
 - Change Api to versioning approach (v1/profile/.., v1/collection/.., v1/game/.., v1/period/.., v1/scraper/..)
-- Ideally hit TA once a week for data
 - What other games to parse?
 Period Summary?
 Game pages?
 - Thread and throttle TA hits to prevent unintentional DoS (Akka?
 ProtoActor?)
   - What time frame can I spread this out to while still being quick?
 4hrs?
 Ideally sooner
 - In the Player table (or separate table?) track what contests the player is in
 - Try scraping Period Summary - https://www.trueachievements.com/gamer/{gamertag}/periods/2022/05
-- Genres can be retrieved by ddlGenreIDs%3D81